Can Large Language Models Develop Gambling Addiction?: Mechanistic Causes of Risk-Taking Behavior in LLMs

-The experiment proceeded in the following order: (1) Conducting 6,400 LLaMA slot machine games under the same conditions as GPT experiments, (2) Extracting SAE features at the moment of final decision from 7 layers (25--31), focusing on later layers where high-level processing and decision-making occur~\citep{du2025how}, (3) Identifying differential features between bankruptcy/safe groups, (4) Verifying causality through population mean activation patching.
-Figure~\ref{fig:feature-patching} shows how feature patching specifically operates among these steps.
-Population mean patching is a method that measures behavioral changes by applying the average feature activation values of bankruptcy and safe groups to different contexts, a methodology validated in studies on indirect object identification circuits~\citep{wang2023interpretability} and bias analysis research~\citep{vig2020causal}.
+Our analysis comprised four stages: (1) conducting 6,400 LLaMA slot machine games under the same conditions as Section~\ref{sec:3}; (2) extracting SAE features from 31 layers (L1--L31) at the moment of final decision, totaling over 1 million features~\citep{du2025how}; (3) identifying candidate features showing differential activation between bankruptcy and voluntary-stop groups; and (4) verifying causality through population mean activation patching (Figure~\ref{fig:feature-patching}).
+This methodology, validated in circuit analysis~\citep{wang2023interpretability} and bias research~\citep{vig2020causal}, measures behavioral changes by applying average feature activations from one group to contexts associated with the other.